25 Surprising Things You Didn’t Know About PEMF

 #21 Synergizes with Other Integrative Wellness Treatments

-To maximize healing potential, efforts should come from all corners, including rest and relaxation, brain training and re-learning, nutrition, positive parenting, exercise, spending time outdoors, a healthy mindset, and limiting cell phones, screen time, and sugary food.
+To maximize healing potential, efforts should come from all corners, including relaxation, brain training and re-learning, nutrition, positive parenting, exercise, spending time outdoors, a healthy mindset, and limiting cell phones, screen time, and sugary food.

 At Dr. Roseann, we take a multi-pronged approach to healing.
 PEMF technology magnificently fosters relaxation and synergizes with other integrative wellness treatment methods.